csc-training/csc-env-eff/part-1/prerequisites/ssh-puhti.md

 ## Connecting with SSH from the command-line

-💬 The basic Command Line Interface (CLI) in Unix-based systems is the Terminal.
+💬 The basic Command-Line Interface (CLI) in Unix-based systems is the Terminal.

 💡 Different operating systems have slightly different CLIs and SSH-clients (programs that you can use to connect to the supercomputers).